Zero-Shot End-to-End Spoken Language Understanding via Cross-Modal Selective Self-Training: Cross-Modal Selective Self-Training

-We again apply the K-Means algorithm on these multi-view representations $\{\mathbf{e}(\mathbf{X}_i)\}$ by setting $R$ clusters.
-The corresponding clusters represent ``supports'' of a joint text, speech, and semantics space.

-To obtain samples that are balanced in this joint space, we select the equal number of samples for each cluster, and these samples are nearest to the cluster centroid they belong to.
-Suppose we target for N samples out of the algorithm, then each cluster selects ($\lfloor\frac{N}{R}\rfloor$) of the nearest samples.
+To obtain samples that are balanced in this joint space, we then apply the K-Means algorithm on these multi-view representations $\{\mathbf{e}(\mathbf{X}_i)\}$ to get $R$ clusters.
+Next, we select the equal number of samples for each cluster, and these samples are nearest to the cluster centroid they belong to.
+Suppose we target for $N$ samples out of the algorithm, then each cluster selects ($\lfloor\frac{N}{R}\rfloor$) of the nearest samples.
 More details are in Sec.~\ref{sec:model_app}.